xaviarmengol/ESP32-Machine-Advisor/README.md

 # ESP32-MA-Multitask
 Arduino ESP32 Client for Machine Advisor, the Digital Service for machines by Schneider Electric

 The library provides a simple integration to Machine Advisor from Arduino environment using a ESP32 SoC.
-It has a powerful and very simple logging system, with a configurable comunications buffer and with the option to execute it in a separated task and in a dedicated core.
+It has a powerful and simple logging system, with a configurable comunications buffer and with the option to execute it in a separated task and in a dedicated core.

 - Uses Microsoft Esp32MQTTClient library (ESP32 Azure IoT). (https://github.com/VSChina/ESP32_AzureIoT_Arduino)
 - Buffering, multitasking and multi core is managed by FreeRtos thas is already included in Arduino libraries for ESP32.